Future Worlds Center: Active promoter of the MDGs

+Leading Research and Applications in Structured Dialogic Design

+The organization has implemented more than 120 Structured Democratic Dialogues in diverse contexts, including, peace and conflict resolution, government and societal challenges (e.g., reforming the local authorities or the Wine Villages of Cyprus), supporting pan-European groups of experts discover obstacles and design actions to improve access to broadband technologies for all but also for people facing accessibility challenges; discovering and collectively agreeing on research agenda priorities, thus influencing European Commission funding; reinventing democracy.
+Its scientists advanced the underlying science enabling virtual dialogues.

 Supporting vulnerable groups

 Future Worlds Center is the implementing organization of the United Nations High Commissioner for Refugees Representation in Cyprus.
 Its Humanitarian Affairs Unit implements projects that aim strengthening asylum for refugees and asylum seekers on the island.
 This Unit has founded the Unit of Rehabilitation of Victims of Torture.
 As of January 2018, a spin-off was created and the Cyprus Refugee Council was created.